 If you prefer to go bigger, the Lexar 633x 512GB card will give you half a terabyte of storage for less than most 256GB cards while still being a name-brand card with a name-brand warranty attached to it.
-It's always better to buy a little bigger than you think you need than to buy a card, completely fill it up and then have to hassle with buying another card and getting everything transferred over to it.
+Though Amazon's Fire tablets are not only some of the best cheap Android tablets, but also some of the best Android tablets — period, it never hurts to have more storage.
+Keep in mind it's always better to buy a little bigger built-in storage than you think you need than to buy a card, completely fill it up and then have to hassle with buying another card and getting everything transferred over to it.

 What all those symbols on a microSD card mean — and why they don't always matter

-The top of a microSD card's very limited space is covered from edge to edge with manufacturer branding and then this weird hodge-podge of certifications and symbols.
-Many of these symbols mean the same things and almost all of the cards you'll want to buy have the same symbols, but they can be useful in ruling cards out quickly while buying.
+The top of a microSD card's minimal space is covered from edge to edge with manufacturer branding and then this weird hodge-podge of certifications and symbols.
+Of course, many of these symbols mean the same things, and almost all of the cards you'll want to buy have the same symbols, but they can be useful in ruling cards out quickly while buying.

 - UHS Speed Class — Indicated by a 1, 2, or 3 inside a U, this class is still used on most cards today.
 U1 starts at 10MB/s write speed, U3 starts at 30MB/s write speed, and both are perfectly adequate for your new tablet.

-- Speed Class — Indicated by a number inside of a C, this was the original classification system for SD card, and almost all cards today are beyond the top speed here of 10MB/s.
-If you see 8 or lower, run don't walk away!
+- Speed Class — Indicated by a number inside of a C, this was the original classification system for SD cards, and almost all cards today are beyond the top speed here of 10MB/s.
+So if you see 8 or lower, run, don't walk away!